KuntilaKali/Certificates/README.md

 Regulatory Compliance and Governance

 Each certificate within this repository represents a milestone in my educational journey and professional development, showcasing a blend of theoretical understanding and practical application in the dynamic field of finance.
 The folder stands as a testament to the continuous pursuit of knowledge and expertise, contributing significantly to their qualifications and readiness for a successful career in the financial sector.
+Also have added my Course certificates secured post completion of below mentioned courses on Udemy platform The Complete Investment Banking Course 2024, Udemy Tally ERP9 + Tally Prime + GST + Income tax + TDS + MS Excel, Udemy Microsoft PowerBI, Udemy
+The Complete Financial Analyst Course, Udemy
+Audit – Financial Statement, Udemy
+The Certifications obtained from The Institiute of Cost Accountants of India are as follows ·	Microsoft Office Intermediate Program (Word/Excel/Powerpoint), Microsoft Imagine Academy, The Institute of Cost Accountants of India.
+·	SAP Finance and Controlling (FI-CO) Power User Course, SAP Learning Hub, The Institute of Cost Accountants of India.
+·	E- Filing Training (Filing of E-PAN, Income tax, GST, TDS, Registration of ESIC, EPFO and DSC), The Institute of Cost Accountants of India.
+·	Cambridge University Press Soft Skills and Employability skills training, The Institute of Cost Accountants of India.